A Solution to the Pollution in the Ecuadorean Amazon

 A Solution to the Pollution in the Ecuadorian Amazon aims to reverse this crisis by using fungi (mycoremediation and mycofiltration) bacteria and plants to enzymatically break down petroleum hydrocarbons in water and soil.

 Mycelial networks function as a filter, allowing water to flow through its membranes, while retaining and dismantling contaminants.

 This reduction will improve the region’s soil and water quality, the health of the surrounding community, and enhance the extensive biodiversity of the region.

-The pilot study entails an international team of mycologists and other specialists working with local NGOs to prepare Ecuadorian mentors with the knowledge to perpetuate the process in additional sites through a collective support and teaching structure.
+The study entails an international team of mycologists and other specialists working with local NGOs to prepare Ecuadorian mentors with the knowledge to perpetuate the process in additional sites through a collective support and teaching structure.

 Conventional remediation methods being evaluated for the region costs an estimated six billion dollars and involve digging up, hauling out, and disposing of an enormous amount of contaminated land.
 The proposed mycoremediation techniques are more economically feasible, socially responsible and ecologically sound.
-The implementation of mycorestoration strategies is much more affordable, less labor intensive and utilizes local labor and indigenous fungi to expedite the restoration of the region.
+The implementation of mycorestoration strategies is much more affordable, less labor intensive and utilizes local labor and native resources to expedite the restoration of the region.